MooseM10/NewApds/README.md

 ## Security Testing and CI/CD
 - **SonarQube**: Integrated via CircleCI to continuously analyze code for potential issues and code smells.
 - **MobSF and ScoutSuite**: Used for testing security aspects of the mobile app and cloud environment.
-- **NewMan Testing: Used to validate the pipeline for the various api end points in this project.
+- **NewMan Testing**: Used to validate the pipeline for the various api end points in this project.